-Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of witty inventions.
+Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of witty inventions [properly, the knowledge of God].
 8:13 The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.
 8:14 Counsel is mine, and sound wisdom: I am understanding; I have strength.
 8:15 By me kings reign, and princes decree justice.
 8:16 By me princes rule, and nobles, even all the judges of the earth.
 8:17 I love them that love me; and those that seek me early shall find me.

 Proverbs 9:1 Wisdom hath builded her house, she hath hewn out her seven pillars:

-Last week we saw the benefit of godly counsel; this week we will talk about the wrong kind of counsel, what it is and how it is very prevalent even among the Ekklesia.
+We have seen the benefit of godly counsel; now we will discuss the wrong kind of counsel, what it is and how it is very prevalent even among the Ekklesia.

 There is good counseling and there is bad counseling; how can we tell the difference between counsel that is sound and wise and the kind of counsel that only tells us what we want to hear?

 As God’s called out children we must learn the wisdom to discern between good and evil.

 How do we discern when someone is not offering godly counsel and/or is using flattery to try to manipulate us to serve their own purposes rather than to serve God’s purpose?
 And how do we make sure that we do not do the same when we are advising or counseling others?

 1. To try to please by excessive and undeserved complimentary remarks or attention.

 2. To praise or compliment insincerely, effusively, or excessively.